CSOs kick as FG moves to reintroduce tollgates on federal highways

-Reacting to the planned return of tollgates, the Convener, Concerned Nigerians, CN, Prince Deji Adeyanju, described the plan as anti-people policy and said would be resisted.
+Reacting to the planned return of tollgates, the Convener, Concerned Nigerians a CSO, Deji Adeyanju, described the plan as anti-people policy and said it would be resisted.

 Adeyanju said the government does not mean well for the Nigerian people following increment of income tax, Value Added Tax, VAT, stamp duty, and others, therefore should not go on to return tollgates on federal highways.

-He said: “If Buhari’s government have its way, it will tax dead bodies in the grave.
+He said: “If Buhari’s government has its way they will tax dead bodies in the grave.
 From stamp duty to increase in income tax, Value Added Tax, VAT and everything taxable, and the only thing they refused to tax is themselves the politicians.
 They have enthroned the culture of waste in the country year in year out.

-“These were people that told us in 2015 that they will cut the cost of government and that they will sell all presidential jets and leave only a few, but you can see today the National Assembly is buying new cars for N 5.5 billion.
+“This were the people that told us in 2015 that they will cut the cost of government and deceived Nigerians that they will sell all presidential jets and leave only a few, but you can see today the National Assembly is buying new cars for N 5.5 billion.

-“Why do we need to have tolls or reintroduce tolls in dead traps?
-Roads that have no significant value on the Nigerian people and take lives of the Nigerian people daily.
+“Why do we need to have tollgates or reintroduce tolls in dead traps?
+Roads that have no significant value on the Nigerian people and take the lives of the Nigerian people daily.

 “The roads have ever been worst in the history of this country and you begin to hear budgetary allocations year-in-year-out.
 If you continue to tax the poor you will tax them to death.
 If you will continue to tax the people they will die.

-Also reacting to the move by the government was the Executive Director, Civil Society Legislative Advocacy Centre, CISLAC, and Head of Transparency International (Nigeria) Auwal Ibrahim Musa (Rafsanjani).

-“One of the major challenges we have in Nigeria is lack of policy consistency and seriousness to implement the policy for the development and well being of Nigerians, you will recall that the previous administration has introduced tollgate after wasting tax-payers money they abandoned the policy.
+“One of the major challenges we have in Nigeria is lack of policy consistency and seriousness to implement a policy for the development and well being of Nigerians, you will recall that the previous administration have introduced tollgate after wasting tax-payers money they abandoned the policy.

 “Again, the money generated must be used to repair the road and there must public disclosure on the revenue generated.”